cockroachdb/docs/cockroachcloud/frequently-asked-questions.md

 ### Who is responsible for backup?

 Cockroach Labs runs full backups daily and incremental backups hourly for every {{ site.data.products.dedicated }} cluster.
-The full backups are retained for 30 days and incremental backups for 7 days.
+Full backups are retained for 30 days and incremental backups for 7 days.
 Only {{ site.data.products.dedicated }} cluster backups are available to users at this time.
+See the [Use Managed-Service Backups](use-managed-service-backups.html?filters=dedicated#ways-to-restore-data) page for ways to restore data from your cluster's automatic backups in the Console.

 The backups for AWS clusters are encrypted using [AWS S3’s server-side encryption](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) and the backups for GCP clusters are encrypted using [Google-managed server-side encryption keys](https://cloud.google.com/storage/docs/encryption/default-keys).